Financing our renovation may not be as easy as I first thought putting into limbo our plans to tear down and rebuild the addition this coming spring.

 Let’s say we only qualify for an additional $50,000 on our mortgage, falling short of the $100,000 that we need.
-If we are strategic with that $50,000 we could conceivably increase the value of the house enough that we would be able to borrow the against the new appraised value in order to complete the rest of the project.
+If we are strategic with that $50,000 we could do a partial renovation and conceivably increase the value of the house enough that we would be able to borrow the against the new appraised value in order to complete the rest of the project.
 The downside of this strategy is that each refinance will cost us money for the legal fees and the appraisal.
 The fees associated with phased-in construction amount to roughly the same as the cash advance fees on the credit cards.

 4. Invest sweat equity to reduce the total cost